code-review-checklists/java-concurrency/README.md

 action.
-Sleeping in the context of an unknown executor (if there is insufficient *concurrent access documentation* for the method, as per [Dc.1](#justify-document), or if this is a concurrency-agnostic library method) before submitting the task to an executor is also bad: the context executor may not tolerate blocking calls such as `Thread.sleep`, see [TE.4](#fjp-no-blocking) for details.
+Sleeping in the context of an unknown executor (if there is insufficient *concurrent access documentation* for the method, as per [Dc.1](#justify-document), or if this is a concurrency-agnostic library method) before submitting the task to an executor is also bad: the context executor may not be well-suited for blocking calls such as `Thread.sleep`, see [TE.4](#fjp-no-blocking) for details.

 This item equally applies to scheduling one-shot and recurrent delayed actions, there are methods